bids-standard/bids-specification/src/02-common-principles.md

 For file `sub-01_T2starw.json`, there does not exist an immediately corresponding data file with the same basename but different file extension; for instance `sub-01_T2starw.nii.gz`.
-It is however applicable to both data files `sub-01_part-real_T2starw.nii.gz` and `sub-01_part-imag_T2starw.nii.gz` as per rule 2, since it possesses the same suffix "`T2starw`" and its entities are a subset of those present in the data filename in both cases.
+It is however applicable to both data files `sub-01_part-real_T2starw.nii.gz` and `sub-01_part-imag_T2starw.nii.gz`, since it possesses the same suffix "`T2starw`" and its entities are a subset of those present in the data filename in both cases.
 This storage structure is appropriate for such data given that the real and imaginary components of complex image data would be yielded by a single execution of an MRI sequence, with a fixed common set of acquisition parameters.

-Example 2: Ordered loading of JSON data
+Example 2: Single data file with multiple applicable metadata files

 {{ MACROS___make_filetree_example(
     {